-Check back on Sunday for Shopping Season Strategies from Michael O’Driscoll.
+Next Up Shopping Season Strategies from Michael O’Driscoll.
 This guy is a late Millennial, digital whiz and a new (old) home-owner with his partner Laura.

 Nina is a wonder in many ways.
 A retired townie on a fixed income, a member of the Silent Generation and a one-store shopping wonder.

 grenfell coats made a stay-at-home mother on the Northern Peninsula a busy business owner in the early 1970s